adorjan87/oracle_ansible/roles/oracle_db_install/README.md

 # oracle_db_install

-This role install Oracle Database 19 or 23ai.
+This role installs Oracle Database 19 or 23ai.
 It doesn't contain or download any Oracle instaler.
 You have to download it befor you use this role.